Remcoman/gomovie/README.md

 - grab frames from ffmpeg

 # todo
-- seek to a time in the movie
+- use go routines to process multiple frames at the same time?
-- write frames back into an ffmpeg stream